- Design Core

 - For Businesses and Community

-Each month, new opportunities emerge for Detroit’s creative community to be showcased through exhibitions, conferences, exchanges and global design events.
-To further its mission of supporting Detroit-based creative businesses and practitioners, Design Core Detroit is offering Detroit City of Design ambassador stipends to support the cost of travel and materials for Detroit designers selected to participate in a fellow UNESCO Creative Cities Network partner events.
+As a member of the UNESCO Creative Cities Network, there are countless opportunities for Detroit’s creative community to participate in exhibitions, conferences, exchanges and global design events.
+To further our mission of supporting Detroit designers, Detroit Design Network Members and Detroit City of Design Partners are eligible to apply for support the cost of travel and materials to participate in a fellow UNESCO Creative Cities Network partner events.

 In March 2017, Detroit was invited as Guest City of Honor by fellow UNESCO City of Design Saint-Etienne, France, to present a series of exhibitions exploring the future of work at its 10th International Design Biennale to an audience of more than 230,000.
 A multidisciplinary ensemble of more than 60 Detroiters convened to produce a survey of the city’s interconnected movements and explored imagined futures as the definition of work itself changes in Detroit.
 Through Footwork, DC3 supported three collaborative projects that helped form new relationships between members of Detroit’s creative community.